SarahPavlak/Final_Revamps/Executive_Dashboard/README.md

 2. Find your repository on Github and activate it!

 Setting up Pytests
 1. IMPORTANT!
 For some reason the executive dashboard file is having trouble reading from the dummy csv.
 Therefore, you MUST go into the Executive_Dashboard folder and in the app directory (my_executive_test.py) and test (my_test.py) directory, change the csv file path right under def get_top_sellers(): and def test_get_top_sellers(): respectively.
-It is currently set specifically for my computer so you have to copy the file path to your own.
+It is currently set specifically for my computer so you have to change the file path to your own path.
+The relative file path was not working; it has to be your reglar "copy path" for the dummy_sales.csv.

 Running this file:
 1. Enter the Executive_Dashboard sub repo --> enter the app sup repo --> type "python executive.py" in your terminal